-A switch from manual hand tools to power tools can reduce manual force requirements.
+As noted, the switch from manual hand tools to power tools can reduce manual force requirements.
 However, power tools create their own set of issues.

 Torque reaction forces

 Torque reaction occurs when a fastener reaches the end of its travel, transferring the torque to the tool and operator.
 Employ clutches and torque reaction bars to reduce torque reaction forces.